What is Stress?

 It can also increases irritable bowel symptoms and can contribute to dysregulated bowel movements, either constipation or loose stools or sometimes a combination of both.

-Female Hormones – if we are chronically stressed the adrenal glands need to produce a lot of cortisol.
+If we are chronically stressed the adrenal glands need to produce a lot of cortisol.
 It does this at the detriment of other much needed hormones such as DHEA (important for energy, fertility and libido amongst other things) and progesterone (to counterbalance oestrogen and is important for an even mood and to reduce anxiety).

 The raw materials needed to make progesterone and DHEA are used up in making cortisol.
 Why?
 Because cortisol is seen as the life saving or ‘flight or flight’ hormone and takes priority.